 - 1. In Account Number, enter the 1-5 digit number used to identify the panel. - 2.
 In Transmit Delay, enter the number of seconds the panel waits to send burglary zone reports to the receiver.
 Other zone types are sent immediately and alarms are not delayed during this period.
-The valid range is 15-45 seconds.
-The default is 30 seconds. - 3.
+Range is 15-45 seconds.
+Default is 30 seconds. - 3.
 In Path, select the number of the path.
-The valid range is 1-8.
+Range is 1-8.
 Path 1 is reserved for primary communication. - 4.
 In Comm Type, select the communication type for the path used to report events to receivers. - 5.
 In Path Type, select Primary or Backup.